 Address: 5420 Highway 93 Radium Hot Springs, BC, VOA 1M0

 The village of Radium Hot Springs named for the hot springs containing radon.
 We found that place by luck during our summer Banff trip looking for accommodation.

 In the summertime, we enjoyed the giant rocks around us, bathing in a hot pool.
 By the way, water temperature is kept between 37ºC (98ºF) and 40ºC (104ºF).
 In winter at -15ºC (5ºF) surrounding by the same rocks covered by snow and catching snowflakes on the tongue, it was magical!

 So, long story short, grab your bathing suits, shorts and go!
 To learn more about pricing in Radium Hot Springs.

 You can bath and relax in similar hot springs called Banff Upper Hot Springs in the town of Banff.
 We visited both places in winter and summer.
 We prefer the Radium Hot Springs.
-The main reasons are the hot pool is much larger, less crowded and a little bit cheaper.
-To learn more about pricing in Banff Upper Hot Springs.
+The main reasons are the hot pool is much larger and less crowded.

 You may already know from our previous post Top 10 classic and skate cross-country ski places near Montreal that cross-country skiing is our favorite winter activity.
 Going to Banff in February we dreamed about skiing surrounded by the mountains in Canmore Nordic Center.
 Canmore is the best place in Canada for both cross-country ski and biathlon.